the-full-stack/fsdl-text-recognizer/README.md

 ## Lab 7 (90 min)

+- [10 min] Be able to take any length line with the LSTM model
 - [15 min] Running a Flask web app locally
     - show CURLing to it, etc
 - [10 min] Dockerizing the Flask web app